Ash Lumber: The Unsung Hero of Hardwood

 FAQ: Ash Lumber

-A: Only slightly.
-It maintains a light, golden tone when sealed with UV-resistant finishes.
+Only slightly.
+It maintains a light, golden tone when sealed with UV resistant finishes.

-A: Only with proper sealing.
-It’s not naturally rot-resistant.
+Only with proper sealing.
+It is not naturally rot resistant.

-A: Maple is denser and smoother; Ash is lighter with a bolder grain.
+Maple is denser and smoother, while Ash is lighter with a bolder grain.

 Conclusion: Dependable Beauty in Every Board

-Ash Lumber proves that practical doesn’t have to mean plain.
+Ash Lumber proves that practical does not have to mean plain.
 Its perfect blend of strength, workability, and clean visual character has made it a favourite among craftsmen for generations.

 Shop Ash Lumber